Pata Khazana

+Pata Khazāna (پټه خزانه) is the title of an old manuscript written by Mohammad Hotak in the Pashto language.
+According to its discoverer, the script contains an anthology of Pashto poetry, which precedes the earliest known works of Pashto literature by hundreds of years.
+Most experts consider it to be a forgery.

 Folios from a manuscript of the Pata Khazana, scribed by Muhammad Abbas Kasi, Quetta, 1303 A.H.
 (1886 C.E.)

-Pata Khazāna (پټه خزانه) is the title of a manuscript written in the Pashto language.
-According to its discoverer, the script contains an anthology of Pashto poetry, which precedes the earliest known works of Pashto literature by hundreds of years.

 Discovery

 The Afghan scholar Abdul Hai Habibi claimed to have discovered the manuscript in 1944.
 He claimed it was a 19th-century copy of an anthology of Pashto poetry written in 1729 in Kandahar by Shah Hussain Hotak.
 The anthology is a compilation of works of hitherto unknown poets dating back to the eighth century.
 Habibi published the manuscript as a facsimile in 1975 but did not make the original document available for historical testing due to the scholars not following the UN protocol.
 The original book resides at Afghan archives in Kabul for viewing.